preethisree-777/Movie-Ticket-Booking-System-CPP/README.md

 ## Results

+Successfully developed a modular console-based Movie Ticket Booking System in C++ with Customer and Admin modules.

+Implemented dynamic booking management using Linked Lists and persistent storage using File Handling.

+Applied Object-Oriented Programming concepts to organize the application into multiple reusable classes.
 - Successfully implemented a menu-driven movie ticket booking system.
 - Booking records are managed using Linked Lists.
 - Booking information is stored using File Handling.